 Ben has been a geek all of his life, so his expertise tends to fall into gaming and technology.

-Modern psychology has confirmed that reading bedtime stories to children carries a lot of benefits.
+Modern psychology has confirmed that reading bedtime stories to children carry a lot of benefits.
 An immersive and entertaining bedtime story can clear the child’s mind and improve their sleep.
 Their dreams should be much more peaceful and imaginative.

 Apart from this, it can help the child to develop vocabulary, recognition, and memory.
 Of course, they learn some valuable lessons and develop their emotions and social consciousness.

 One of the things I like most is getting to spend a valuable twenty minutes at the end of the night with some real quality time.
 When reading to your kids, they love the fact that this time is all about them and that they have your undivided attention.
-When first starting out, I had some idea with stories I heard as a kid, but I didn't really know where to start.
+When first starting out, I had some ideas about stories I heard as a kid, but I didn't really know where to start.
 Here are the best stories that worked for me.
 Also, at the end of the article, you’ll see some suggestions on where to find more.

 The Tortoise and the Hare